Claiming for an adult dependant

 It is calculated on a weekly basis.
 Some social welfare payments are not taken into account as income including Child Benefit, Domiciliary Care Allowance and Supplementary Welfare Allowance.
 You can read more about income not counted in the means test in our document, Cash income not included in the means test.

-Since 24 September 2007 if you apply for the State Pension (Transition), State Pension (Contributory) or State Pension (Non-Contributory) the Increase for a Qualified Adult will automatically be paid directly to your adult dependant.
+If you apply for the State Pension (Contributory) or State Pension (Non-Contributory) the Increase for a Qualified Adult will automatically be paid directly to your adult dependant.
 However, your adult dependant may choose to have it paid with your payment instead.

 |Social welfare payment